sseering/book/en/types_of_data.md

 Integers (or round) numbers.
 Examples include 1, 5, and 100.

-### Floats
+### Decimal

-Floating point numbers are numbers with some fractional component.
+Decimal point numbers are numbers with some fractional component.
 Examples include 1.5, 2.0, and 15.333.

 ### Strings

 Strings are the fundamental way of representing text.
 They are quoted using double quotes.
 Examples include "Fred", "myname.txt", and "Lynchburg, VA".

 Strings in Nu are Unicode aware by default, so you can pass UTF-8 text with ease.

+### Lines

+Lines are strings with an implied OS-dependent line ending.
+When used, the OS-specific line ending is used.

+### Column paths

+Column paths are a path through the table to a specific sub-table, column, row, or cell.

+Eg) The value `foo.0.bar` in `open data.toml | get foo.0.bar`

+### Patterns

+Patterns, sometimes called "glob" patterns, are a way of matching filenames often used in shells.
+Globs contain `*` to mean anything can match here, or `?` to mean a single character can match here.

+Eg) The value `test*` in `ls test*` is a pattern

 ### Booleans